5 Must-Knows About Eating Habits in Late-Stage Dementia

 • Offering social stimulation during meals, with some questions or sharing.

-• Eating with your loved one so he/she can see your example and follow it.
+• Eating with your loved one so they can see your example and follow it.

 In many ways, the dining atmosphere is just as important as the foods you serve at the table.
 You can build trust with your loved one by making mealtimes more dementia-friendly.